apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 1. `OutputStream.write()` MAY persist the data, synchronously or asynchronously
 1. `OutputStream.flush()` flushes data to the destination.
 There are no strict persistence requirements.
-1. `Syncable.hflush()` synchronously sends all outstaning data to the destination filesystem.
+1. `Syncable.hflush()` synchronously sends all outstanding data to the destination filesystem.
 After returning to the caller, the data MUST be visible to other readers, it MAY be durable.
 That is: it does not have to be persisted, merely guaranteed to be consistently visible to all clients attempting to open a new stream reading